sidiousvic/sidious.pizza/projects/shodo.md

 </p>

 <p>
-Shodō is not an ethics system.
+Shōdō is not an ethics system.
 It is simply an interpretation of nature.
 It offers no methods and only observations.
 </p>
 </section>